VYBHAV97/Student-Performance-Prediction-End-End/README.md

   - `css`: This directory contains CSS files for styling the web application.
 - `templates`: This directory contains HTML templates used in the web application.

-## Author
-Sanjay Kumar Prasad, You can also visit my GitHub profile: @skprasad117

-Feel free to reach out with any questions or feedback regarding the project.